Skip to main content

 With SLICE or REMOVE activated, you can still prelisten to your individual Slices by pressing the corresponding pads on your controller!

-Applying the Slicing
+Applying the slicing

 1306132908_imageref_2536374667.png